For information regarding Conditional Acceptance, click here.

 The following are program goals for the South University Physician Assistant program:

-- The program will strive to adequately prepare graduating students to achieve a first-time pass rate that exceeds the national average upon completion of the Physician Assistant National Certification Examination (PANCE).
+- The program will prepare graduates to achieve a first-time pass rate on the Physician Assistant National Certification Exam (PANCE) that equals or exceeds the national average.

-- The program will provide opportunities for local community service and outreach that foster commitment to reducing health disparities.
+- The program will offer community service and outreach opportunities that promote a commitment to improving access to quality healthcare.

 Comprehensive Exams